Geography & Environment

 Due for publication in 2014 is a four-volume Major Works on Gender, Poverty and Development under the auspices of Routledge's Critical Concepts in Development Studies series, which Sylvia has co-edited with Dr Gwendolyn Beetham.

-Among Professor Chant's current ventures is co-authorship (with Dr Gareth Jones, Dr Katherine Brickell and Dr Sarah Thomas de Benitez) of a book entitled Bringing Youth into Development (to be published by Zed, London in 2014).
+Among Professor Chant's current ventures is co-authorship (with Professor Gareth A Jones, Dr Katherine Brickell and Dr Sarah Thomas de Benitez) of a book entitled Bringing Youth into Development (to be published by Zed, London in 2015).
 This has entailed new fieldwork into youth and sexuality, and youth and employment in The Gambia.
-Sylvia is also co-authoring a book with Professor Cathy McIlwaine (Geography, Queen Mary, University of London) entitled Cities, Slums and Gender in the Global South: Towards a Feminised Urban Future. ,
+Sylvia is also co-authoring a book with Professor Cathy McIlwaine (Geography, Queen Mary, University of London) entitled Cities, Slums and Gender in the Global South: Towards a Feminised Urban Future.

 In addition to these initiatives, in 2011 Professor Chant was appointed Series Editor of a major new set of Handbooks on Gender by Edward Elgar.
 The first of these -- The International Handbook on Gender, Migration and Transnationalism: Global and Development Perspectives -- was edited by Laura Oso and Natalia Ribas Mateos, and published in 2013.http://www.elgaronline.com/view/9781781951460.xml

 Linked with her research and writing, Professor Chant has acted as a consultant to various international organisations, including the United Nations Development Programme, UNICEF, the Commonwealth Secretariat and the International Labour Organisation.
 She has recently been engaged (with Professor Cathy McIlwaine) in preparing UN-HABITAT's first ever report on the State of Women in Cities 2012/13: Gender and the Prosperity of Cities.
 She has also held visiting professorial appointments at the Universidad Complutense de Madrid, the Universidad Pablo de Olavide de Sevilla, and the University of Fribourg, Switzerland, and outside the UK has presented conference papers and lectures in the USA, Mexico, Costa Rica, Turkey, Netherlands, France, Austria, Germany, Finland, Norway, Spain, Switzerland, the Philippines and Japan.
 In 2009 she was guest of honour and plenary speaker at Ghana's Gender Development Institute's international conference 'The Feminisation of Poverty: A Gender Challenge' in Accra, and she also delivered the 2009 Annual Global Development Lecture at the University of Bergen, Norway.
 Her speaking engagements in 2011 included keynote addresses at the 8th Cadbury Conference on ‘Women and Inequalities in the 21st Century: African Experiences’ at the University of Birmingham and the first Annual Development Lecture at Birkbeck, University of London. (video excerpt from Birkbeck lecture).
 Professor Chant also addressed The Economist's Risk Summit 2011 on the theme of urbanisation.
 Engagements in 2012 included the Phyllis Kaberry, Audrey Richards and Barbara E Ward Annual Commemorative Lecture at Lady Margaret Hall, University of Oxford (see pictures by photographer Susan Taylor), the Annual Conference of the North-South Centre, ETH (Swiss Federal Institute of Technology), Zurich (for photos and brief coverage of event please see http://www.rural21.com/english/news/detail/article/gender-perspectives-in-research-for-development-0000334/), and the Sixth World Urban Forum in Naples.
 In 2013, Sylvia's gave guest lectures at the University of Lund, Sweden, and the University of Bern, Switzerland, and conference presentations at the University of Oslo (Measuring Poverty and Gender Disparity), and the Universitat Rovira i Virgili, Reus, Catalunya (Migration, Development and Gender).
-In 2014 she shares the Public Lecture for the 20th anniversary of the LSE's Gender Institute, is presenting a seminar at the University of Gothenburg, Sweden in connection with her Adlerbertska Guest Professorship (2013-15) (see below), and giving the keynote address at the International Colloquium 'Childhood in Feminine: Girls' at the Universitat de Barcelona.
+In 2014 she shares the Public Lecture for the 20th anniversary of the LSE's Gender Institute (podcast), is presenting a seminar at the University of Gothenburg, Sweden in connection with her Adlerbertska Guest Professorship (2013-15) (see below), is presenting a paper and participating in a Roundtable at the conference 'Las Ciencias Sociales Aqui y Ahora' at Unidad Occidente de CIESAS, Guadalajara Mexico, and giving the keynote address at the International Colloquium 'Childhood in Feminine: Girls' at the Universitat de Barcelona.